ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    onwards.
 This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 Default value is ``0``.

+-  ``ENABLE_FEAT_CLRBHB``: Numeric value to enable the CLRBHB instruction.
+    Clear Branch History clears the branch history for the current context to the extent that branch history information created before the CLRBHB instruction cannot be used by code.
+This is an optional architectural feature available on v8.0 onwards and is a mandatory feature from v8.9 onwards.
+    This flag can take the values of 0 to 2, to align with the ``ENABLE_FEAT`` mechanism.
+    Default value is ``0``.

 -  ``ENABLE_FEAT_CSV2_2``: Numeric value to enable the ``FEAT_CSV2_2``
    extension.
 It allows access to the SCXTNUM_EL2 (Software Context Number) register during EL2 context save/restore operations. ``FEAT_CSV2_2`` is an